Investigators

 Ph.D.
 Speech and Hearing Science, 2005

-Assistant Professor of Communicative Sciences and Disorders
+Associate Professor of Psychiatry (University of Michigan) and Adjunct faculty member in Communicative Sciences and Disorders (MSU)

 517-432-1264